ON ETHICS: YOU BE THE JUDGE

 Section II.4.a.: Engineers shall disclose all known or potential conflicts of interest that could influence or appear to influence their judgment or the quality of their services.

-NSPE's Board of Ethical Review considers ethical cases involving either real or hypothetical matters.
+NSPE's Board of Ethical Review considers ethical cases involving either real or hypothetical matters submitted from a variety of sources, including NSPE members.
 The facts contained in each case do not necessarily represent all the pertinent facts submitted to or reviewed by the BER.
 This opinion is intended as guidance only.
-It may be reprinted without further permission, provided that this statement is included and that attribution is provided to the NSPE's Board of Ethical Review.
+It may be reprinted without further permission, provided that this statement is included before or after the text of the case and that appropriate attribution is provided to the National Society of Professional Engineers' Board of Ethical Review.